falconandrea/falconandrea/README.md

 # 👋 Hi, I'm Andrea Falcon

-Backend developer with 9+ years of experience primarily focused on building robust web applications using PHP and Laravel.
-Proficient in designing APIs and developing backend systems, while also capable of handling frontend tasks using React, Next.js, Tailwind CSS, and TypeScript.
-Continuously enhancing skills and expanding knowledge through hands-on projects.
+Senior Backend Developer with 9+ years of experience building web applications and APIs, mainly using PHP and Laravel.

+I focus on designing scalable backend systems, developing MVPs, and turning ideas into working products.
+I also work on the frontend when needed using React, Next.js, Tailwind CSS, and TypeScript.

+Currently interested in AI-assisted development, rapid prototyping, and product-oriented side projects.

 Open to full remote opportunities or relocation outside of Italy.

-I am passionate about the potential of blockchain and decentralized systems to transform the way we interact with the internet, and I am eager to explore the web3 space further.
-As a technology enthusiast, I am constantly seeking to learn and grow, and I am excited about the challenges that this constantly evolving field presents.

 Here my Resume: [Resume 2025](https://drive.google.com/file/d/1tuO35VvguJZJ8EoHOd_IGrh-NaQjkFS5/view?usp=sharing).

 ### At the moment I'm...
-- Working on the frontend side of the Nerwo platform.
-- Working on the Carefinder project with two friends; we're developing (currently as an MVP) a platform for caregivers to find jobs and help clients find the right caregiver.
-- Continuously improving my programming skills, both in Laravel and JavaScript stack technologies.
-- Developing projects and MVPs for potential initiatives that could grow into something bigger.
+- Finalizing [Careguru](https://careguru.io), a platform connecting caregivers with families — we're about to go live with the first public release.
+- Building and iterating on MVPs and side projects, mainly using Laravel and modern JavaScript stacks.
+- Exploring how AI tools can improve developer productivity and product quality.
-- Still pursuing my idea of moving abroad ✈️.
+- Still pursuing my idea of moving abroad ✈️

-### This year I want to...
+### In 2025 I focused on...
-- 📚 I want to get back to working with Laravel, possibly by getting more involved in the open-source world.
-- 🏗️ I want to keep improving on the frontend side as well; I'm using Next.js for various side projects to practice.
+- 📚 Getting back to Laravel and strengthening my backend fundamentals.
+- 🏗️ Building and shipping MVPs, focusing on real-world problems and product validation.
+- 🤖 Experimenting with AI-assisted development to speed up prototyping and development workflows.
-- ✈️ Travel more and take my first intercontinental trip, possibly to Japan.
+- ✈️ Traveling more and planning my first intercontinental trip.
-- 🌍 Keep attending international events and engaging with communities to improve my English.
+- 🌍 Improving my English through international communities and events.

-### In 2024 I...
+### Background & Previous Experience
+From 2022 to 2024 I explored the Web3 ecosystem:
+- 📚 Studied Solidity and Web3 tooling.
+- 🎓 Completed [Alchemy University](https://university.alchemy.com/) Bootcamp with a final NFT-based authentication project.
+- 🥇 Won multiple bounties on [LearnWeb3DAO](https://learnweb3.io/).
+- 🫂 Participated in hackathons (Filecoin Open Data Hackathon, BackDropBuild and Devfolio hackathons) and Web3 conferences (ETHMilan, NapulETH, NFTLisbon).
 - 🔥 Started working on the [Nerwo](https://nerwo.xyz) project, we are building a web3 freelancer community where native talent shines and everyone gets seen.
-- 🫂 Have attended many web3 events where I have met many friends and made new acquaintances.
-- 📚 Continued to improve my knowledge on Laravel (during the day job) and on Next.JS and Typescript during my free time.
-- 🏗️ Worked on some MVPs of some projects to see if I could create something interesting with some friends.

-### In 2023 I...
-- 📚 Have been expanding my knowledge about Solidity and web3 tools.
-- 🎓 Completed the online Alchemy Bootcamp and received the certificate with my personal project [Auth with NFT](https://github.com/falconandrea/auth-with-nft)
-- 🥇 Won my first bounty on [LearnWeb3DAO](https://learnweb3.io/) - [here the project](https://github.com/falconandrea/azuki-nft-list)
-- 🌐 Participated to my first online hackathon with my [SolidFundr](https://github.com/falconandrea/SolidFundr) project - [here the project on Devfolio](https://devfolio.co/projects/solidfundr-81b3)
-- 🥇 Won my second bounty on [LearnWeb3DAO](https://learnweb3.io/) - [here the project](https://github.com/falconandrea/Web3-Roulette-Game))
-- 🌐 Participated to my second online hackathon with my [FileSolvers](https://github.com/falconandrea/FileSolvers) project - [here the Open Data Hackathon by FileCoin](https://www.encode.club/open-data-hack)
-- 🤝 Attended my first web3 conference [ethMilan](https://www.ethmilan.xyz/)
-- 🌐 Participated to [BackDropBuild](https://backdropbuild.com/) with my [GPTDocBot](https://github.com/falconandrea/GPTDocBot) - [here you can search my project](https://backdropbuild.com/v2/directory)

-### In 2022 I...
-- Made my first contribution to the Open Source World on the phpMyAdmin Project, [here](https://github.com/phpmyadmin/phpmyadmin/pull/17665) is the PR
+- 🏗️ Made my first contribution to the Open Source World on the phpMyAdmin Project, [here](https://github.com/phpmyadmin/phpmyadmin/pull/17665) is the PR.
-- Learned JavaScript and NodeJS through [Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://www.freecodecamp.org/)
-- Started the [Alchemy University](https://university.alchemy.com/) and ventured into the Web3 World.

 ## ⚡ Languages & Technologies